 My brother, Ian Sedwell, died on the 1st November 2016, following an extraordinarily brave battle with cancer.
 He was, as a friend said, “a wonderful human being”.
-He was also a talented folk musician, well-known in and around Weymouth, Dorset, his place of birth and to where he always returned.
+He was also a talented local folk musician, well-known in and around Weymouth, Dorset, his place of birth and to where Ian always returned.

 Ian’s battle with cancer began in 2009 when he suddenly collapsed.
 Investigations discovered a malignant tumour in one of his kidneys, which was removed as soon as Ian was well enough for the operation.
 Unfortunately, the cancer had already spread.

 Nothing was going to stop Ian from having a great time!

 From around 2010 onwards, Ian did more appearances at festivals, while continuing his well-established gigs circuit.
 Ian also volunteered to do a regular slot on the local radio station, AIR 107.2 FM, which he absolutely loved.

 Away from music and his work as a freelance software designer, Ian enjoyed engaging in ‘armchair politics’ on Facebook and writing letters to the local press, challenging decisions or plans that he believed were socially unjust or destructive to local heritage.
 Ian was a genuine “Have a Go Hero”, who gave his all to people or issues that mattered to him, and didn’t care if some people didn’t like his opinions.
 He was going to say them in any case!
 His less controversial interests included baking delicious cakes and country walks, which he combined with an interest in landscape and nature photography.

 During his illness, Ian became a member of the Council of Governors at the Dorset County Hospital.
 He was immensely grateful for the pioneering treatment he had received at Southampton University Hospital.
 It had given him extra time that he would not otherwise of had and Ian wanted to give something back.